OCA/stock-logistics-workflow/stock_customer_deposit/README.rst

 9. If you try to confirm the order with more quantity than you have in deposit, a validation error will show.
 10. Check the deposit line has 100% discount.
+11. Invoice this order and you will see Lots delivered if you have activated **Display Lots & Serial Numbers on Invoices**.

 Known issues / Roadmap
 ======================